-Provide an opening in the chamber wall at least 1/2" (12mm) larger in diameter than the outside diameter of the combustor, or 1/2" (12mm) larger in height and width than the square refractory block.
-(1/4" - 6mm per side).
+Provide an opening in the chamber wall at least 1/2" (12mm) larger in diameter than the outside diameter of the combustor, or 1/2" (12mm) larger in height and width than the refractory block (1/4" - 6mm per side).
+Refer to the Chamber Opening diagram.